 Curriculum mapping lets educators collect and record curriculum-related data that identifies the core skills and content taught, the processes employed and the assessments used for each subject area and grade level.
-The completed curriculum map then becomes a tool that helps teachers – or even an entire school site – keep track of what has been taught and plan what will be taught.
+The completed curriculum map then becomes a tool that helps teachers – or even an entire school – keep track of what students have has been taught and what comes next.

-Richard Anderson, director of information services at Washington International School in Washington, D.C., further defines curriculum mapping as an ongoing process for documenting what’s being taught in a meaningful way that’s connected to learning outcomes and encourages frequent reflection and planning to better meet students’ needs.
+Richard Anderson, associate director of education technology support and innovation at Washington International School in Washington, D.C., further defines curriculum mapping as an ongoing process for documenting what’s being taught in a meaningful way that’s connected to learning outcomes and encourages frequent reflection and planning to better meet students’ needs.

 “Curriculum mapping becomes an identity for what the school is doing by creating a unified system that takes all the units taught in an entire school and tying them together through automatic tagging and mapping,” Anderson says.

 Think of it as a giant framework that identifies a school’s mission and vision, and illuminates them in the form of curricular units.

 Anderson says there are several benefits to taking on curriculum mapping, including:

 It helps create a school’s identity or persona

 As schools commit to specific initiatives, such as design thinking or diversity and inclusion work, educators can reference these initiatives in the curricular units to provide evidence of the work.

 Because curriculum mapping is collaborative by nature, teachers can easily build units together, including multidisciplinary units, when common meeting times are rare.
 It also allows for curriculum coordinators to work closely and efficiently with teachers, strengthening an overall faculty culture of collaboration.
 This is a key indicator of the ISTE Standards, 2.4.a, which instructs educators to "dedicate planning time to collaborate with colleagues to create authentic learning experiences that leverage technology."